sylvia772/sylvia772/README.md

 Market Strategy: Identifying new market opportunities through data and developing strategies to penetrate them
 Experimentation: Designing data-driven experiments and measuring their impact

-🛠️ Technical Skills
+🛠️ Technical Skills:

-Languages & Query: Python, SQL
+1. Languages & Query: Python, SQL.
-Visualization & BI: Power BI, Metabase
+2. Visualization & BI: Power BI, Metabase
-Analytics Platforms: Mixpanel
+3. Analytics Platforms: Mixpanel
-Data Tools: Excel
+4. Data Tools: Excel

 🌱 Currently Exploring:
 Deepening my understanding of user lifecycle analytics and developing frameworks to ask better questions about user behavior understanding not just the what, but the why and where to of user journeys.